With sandstone buttes, colossal mesas, and panoramic vistas, Monument Valley is one of the USA’s iconic landscapes.

 Do you have any other questions or comments?
 Leave them in the comment section below.

-- Exploring the Valley of Fire near Las Vegas, Nevada
+- Valley of Fire: Exploring the Valley of Fire near Las Vegas, Nevada

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.